Johnny Socko

 Johnny Socko was an American third wave ska band formed in Bloomington, Indiana, United States, in 1990.
-It was founded by Dylan Wissing.
+It was founded by Joseph Welch, Mike Wiltrout, and Steve Mascari.
+Welch recruited Dylan Wissing at a musical instrument store in Bloomington where they both worked.
+Wissing recruited Eric Evans (trumpet), who in turn recruited Dave Sterner (Alto sax), and Al Batton (trombone).
+Soon after, Josh Silbert (sax) and Charlie Krone (trombone) replaced Sterner and Batton respectively.
 Originally signed to BiB Records and later Asian Man Records, they later started their own record label, Triple R Records.
-They were known as a band that toured heavily, having performed over 2,000 shows since their inception, but are currently not working.
+Their first album, Bovaquarium, was described by music critic Marc D. Allan of the Indianapolis Star as "intricately written and brilliantly arranged and performed."
+Johnny Socko performed everywhere from the legendary Whiskey-a-go-go in Hollywood, California to the infamous CBGBs, Lion's Den, and Limelight in Manhattan.
+They were known as a band that toured heavily, having performed over 2,000 shows since their inception, but stopped touring in 2003.
 One of their songs, "Full Trucker Effect", is used in its entirety as part of the introduction to the Bubba The Love Sponge show on Sirius Satellite Radio.
 The band takes its name from Johnny Sokko and his Flying Robot, a 1960s Japanese action television show.

-Michael "Trout" Wiltrout, the group's former vocalist, has since formed The Leisure Kings with Sean Baker, as well as providing lead vocals for the bands Mr. Sparkle and The Impalas.
-Joey Welch, the group's former guitarist, has since formed the Born Again Floozies (Formerly including Charlie Krone as well) and continues to work with the Las Vegas Body Snatchers.
+Michael "Trout" Wiltrout, the group's original vocalist, has since formed The Leisure Kings with Sean Baker.
+He also provides lead vocals for the bands Mr. Sparkle and The Impalas.
+Joey Welch, the group's original guitarist, has since formed the Born Again Floozies (Formerly including Charlie Krone as well) and continues to work with the Las Vegas Body Snatchers.
 Chris Smail, Charlie Krone, Josh Silbert, and Matt Wilson now play as a punk/powerpop band called Coolidge.
-Saxophonist Josh Silbert also plays in the Impalas with Wiltrout and Wilson and fronts the electronic/experimental band ESW.
+Saxophonist Josh Silbert also plays in the Impalas with Wiltrout and Wilson, and fronts the electronic/experimental band ESW.
 Eric Evans was the original trumpet player and toured and recorded with the band for the first four years.
 Before that, he toured internationally with Ringling Brother's Barnum Bailey Circus and on cruise ships.
 Evans plays with a number of projects including funk/soul band The Hollywood Getdown and fronts his funk/jazz group, The Raoul Duke Jazz All-Stars.